vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     TRUNCATE TABLE dbo.FactResellerSales_STAGE
     ```

 3. Launch the Chrome browser, and navigate to the Azure portal.
-From the Azure portal, navigate to the CohoDataFactory resource group, open your Azure Data Factory and click the **Author & Monitor** tile.
+From the Azure portal, navigate to the CohoCloud resource group, open your Azure Data Factory and click the **Author & Monitor** tile.

     ![Image of the Author and Monitor tile.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image77.png)